sheix-khizar/Nexium_Khizar_Assign2/README.md

 ## 🙌 Made By

-**Sheix Muhammad Khizar**
+**Sheikh Muhammad Khizar**
-BS Software Engineering Student
+Software Engineer
-Built this to learn AI + Next.js integration 💻🤖
+Built this to learn AI + Next.js integration 💻🤖 using TypeScript...